-Agricultural Commodities Division is responsible for the regulation, inspection and sampling of feed, including large animal and pet foods; agricultural seeds including crop, lawn and vegetable seeds; fertilizers; liming materials; and soil amendments.
+Agricultural Commodities Unit is responsible for the regulation, inspection and sampling of feed, including large animal and pet foods; agricultural seeds including crop, lawn and vegetable seeds; fertilizers; liming materials; and soil amendments.
 Samples are collected at retailer, wholesaler and milling operations and delivered to the Connecticut Agricultural Experiment Station for testing.
 The test results are published by the Connecticut Agricultural Experiment Station.
 This Division also is responsible for monitoring product

 labels for compliance with state and federal law.
 The sale of fraudulent or contaminated materials may also be stopped or suspended by the Agricultural Commodities Division.